IDCubed/oms-docs/sources/contributing/vm_images.rst

 .. code:: bash

    # locate OMS source code
-   local% cd /var/oms/src/
+   oms% cd /var/oms/src/
    # we will use the packer module in oms-core
-   local% cd oms-core/packer/
+   oms% cd oms-core/packer/
    # copy the kickstart python script from oms-kickstart
-   local% cp ../../oms-kickstart/kickstart-oms.py ../../oms-kickstart/release.yaml ./uploads/
+   oms% cp ../../oms-kickstart/kickstart-oms.py ../../oms-kickstart/release.yaml ./uploads/

 The kickstart script, along with steps run by salt later in the provisioning